dotnet/csharpstandard/standard/variables.md

 For a *lambda_expression* or *anonymous_method_expression* *expr* with a body (either *block* or *expression*) *body*:

-- The definite-assignment state of a parameter is the same as for a parameter of a named method ([§9.2.6](variables.md#926-reference-parameters), [§9.2.7](variables.md#927-output-parameters)).
+- The definite assignment state of a parameter is the same as for a parameter of a named method ([§9.2.6](variables.md#926-reference-parameters), [§9.2.7](variables.md#927-output-parameters), §input-parameters-new-clause).
-- The definite-assignment state of an outer variable *v* before *body* is the same as the state of *v* before *expr*.
-That is, definite-assignment state of outer variables is inherited from the context of the anonymous function.
+- The definite assignment state of an outer variable *v* before *body* is the same as the state of *v* before *expr*.
+That is, definite assignment state of outer variables is inherited from the context of the anonymous function.
-- The definite-assignment state of an outer variable *v* after *expr* is the same as the state of *v* before *expr*.
+- The definite assignment state of an outer variable *v* after *expr* is the same as the state of *v* before *expr*.

 > *Example*: The example
 >